top of page

 Ron Harris: Founder

-Dr. Ron Harris realized he was a geologist in the making after his first geology course.
-This knowledge eventually helped him with a way to interpret the pattern language of nature in ways that could reduce losses of those in harm's way of natural hazards.
+Dr. Ron Harris claims he was born a geologist, which he discovered during his first geology course.
+This passion eventually guided him to decipher the pattern language of nature in ways that could save lives from natural disasters.

 Copy of IMG_4948_edited.jpg